How to Use a Neti Pot for Asthma and Allergy Relief

 Warnings regarding nasal irrigation

-When using a neti pot it is VERY important to use distilled water.
-A small organism found in some freshwater, called Naegleria fowleri, can cause a brain infection called primary amebic meningoencephalitis (PAM).
-There have been cases of PAM where people do not use distilled water in their neti pot, and this organism travels through the nose and to the brain, causing a fatal infection.3
+When using a neti pot for asthma or allergies, it is VERY important to use distilled water.
+A small organism found in some freshwater environments, Naegleria fowleri, can cause a serious brain infection called primary amebic meningoencephalitis (PAM).3

 Most importantly, before trying something new for your asthma or allergies, consult with your doctor!
-Discuss with your doctor how often you should use a neti pot.
-Using a neti pot too frequently can dry out your nasal membranes.
+Discuss how often to perform a nasal rinse, as using a neti pot too frequently can dry the nasal membranes.

 Have you tried nasal irrigation before?
 If so, how was your experience?